ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 > The OpenAPI specification allows you to define your API in a descriptive language (JSON or Yaml) and nicely visualise it

-Note: If I speak about OAS (OpenAPI Specification) instead of OpenAPI/Swagger specification.
 Let's now use OAS to help us with our API First approach and design our API.
+Note that by OAS I mean OpenAPI Specification.

-Let me introduce you to [https://editor.swagger.io](https://editor.swagger.io){:target="_blank"}.
+Let me introduce you to [https://editor.swagger.io](https://editor.swagger.io){:target="_blank"}, a portal to visualise...
-A portal to visualise your OAS.
 Easy to use and offering all the functionality we need for this example.

-I'll keep it simple and create the OAS for the API exposing the endpoint where consumers of the API can fetch all sessions of the conference.
+I'll keep it simple, we will create the OAS for exposing the endpoint to let consumers fetch the sessions of the conference.
 The OAS allows you to use JSON or Yaml to describe your API.

 <div style="text-align: center;">